Devilla/useinfluence-shopify-app/README.md

 - [x] Example webhook set up

 ## Commands
-- `yarn run start` run the server
+- `npm run start` run the server
-- `yarn run dev` run it in development mode with hotreloading
+- `npm run dev` run it in development mode with hotreloading
-- `yarn run prod` run it in production mode with compiled assets
+- `npm run prod` run it in production mode with compiled assets
-- `yarn run clean` clean the compiled assets directory
+- `npm run clean` clean the compiled assets directory

 ## Running the project locally

 ### Install project dependencies
 - Install Node.js version 8.1.0 or higher.
 We recommend using [nvm](https://github.com/creationix/nvm) to manage Node versions.
-- Install the [Yarn.js](https://yarnpkg.com/en/docs/install) package manager.
-Yarn is an alternative to npm that is faster and more reliable.
+- Install the [npm.js](https://npmpkg.com/en/docs/install) package manager. npm is an alternative to npm that is faster and more reliable.
-- Install project dependencies with `yarn install`
+- Install project dependencies with `npm install`

 ### Allow your app to talk to Shopify
 - Create a tunnel to localhost:3000 using [forward](https://forwardhq.com/) or [ngrok](https://ngrok.com/)